 Not only has Martinez been the more active fighter, but he’s also the bigger man.
 If this fight were to happen, it would take place in the light middleweight division where Floyd has only fought once.

 However, even though Martinez has fought in that division many times before, he’s already well-established at middleweight so it may be tough for him to go down in weight (even though he insists he can make the weight to fight Floyd).

 There are so many factors involved in this fight but that’s what makes it so intriguing.
 As mentioned above, Martinez appears to be on his way out, but Mayweather has been so inactive recently that it may have harmed him.

 Plus there will be a noticeable size difference and they’ve never fought any style that comes close to each other’s.
 It’ll be interesting to see who will be the smarter and faster, not to mention more fresh of the two.

-If the answer’s yes, then I strongly recommend that you check out The Show And Go Training Program.
+If the answer’s yes, then I strongly recommend that you check out the The 30 Day Fighter’s Diet plan.

 The comprehensive 180-page plan contains an effective periodized dieting program used by competing fighters, professional and amateur (as well as non-athletes) over many decades with excellent results.